 We would caution buyers not to get caught up in the hype of CRM.
 The number one problem with CRM is getting quality sales data, and this continues even with all of the advancements in CRM technologies.
 All manner of data quality issues has lead to software vendors that have products that clean CRM systems such as Talend and Data Cleaner (although the focus of these applications is more on the low-level quality issues such as duplicate records).

 Many companies are happy with how quickly they can get a CRM system operational, but a detailed review of the data quality is almost always disappointing.
-This is a greatly deemphasized topic by both consulting companies – particularly the major consulting companies as well as the CRM software vendors as if clients knew the real average quality of sales information in CRM systems, it would put a severe damper on CRM software sales.
+This is a greatly deemphasized topic by both consulting companies.
+This is particularly the major consulting companies, as well as the CRM software vendors as if clients knew the real average quality of sales information in CRM systems.
+It would put a severe damper on CRM software sales.
 Of course, no one that stands to make money on CRM is going to kill the party by declaring that CRM systems offer dubious payback.
 Both of these entities can get away with doing this because buyers often are fooled by the participation in the CRM system or the amount of data that is within a CRM system as a measure of the success of the implementation.

 The Sales Forecast Problem

-Bias is a constant in forecasting regardless of the forecasting environment (supply chain and non-supply chain), yet few buyers are willing to see the forecast bias inherent in judgment methods as anything beyond a cognitive bias (that is an unconscious bias or error in cognition).
+Bias is a constant in forecasting regardless of the forecasting environment (supply chain and non-supply chain).
+Yet, few buyers are willing to see the forecast bias inherent in judgment methods as anything beyond a cognitive bias (that is an unconscious bias or error in cognition).
 Forecast bias is a tendency for a forecast to be consistently higher or lower than the actual value.
 Forecast bias is distinct from forecast error in that an estimate can have any level of error, but still be completely unbiased.
 For instance, even if a forecast is fifteen percent higher than the actual values half the time and fifteen percent lower than the actual values the other half of the time, it has no bias.
-But forecast which is on average fifteen percent lower than the actual value has both a fifteen percent error and a fifteen percent bias.
+But forecast which is, on average, fifteen percent lower than the real value has both a fifteen percent error and a fifteen percent bias.

 Bias can exist in statistical forecasting or judgment methods.
 However, it is much more familiar with judgment methods and is one of the significant disadvantages of judgment methods.
-The fact that different groups in a company have different incentives is well documented.
-These incentives can cause the forecast to be set higher or lower than they rationally would be.
-Considering today’s level of technological sophistication, it is baffling that most companies don’t know the effect of the bias of different areas of their company on their forecast, much less the effect of the bias of different individuals.
+The fact that different groups in a company have various incentives is well documented.
+These incentives can cause the forecast to be set higher or lower than the rationally would be.
+Considering today’s level of technological sophistication, it is baffling that most companies don’t know the effect of the bias of different areas of their company on their forecast, much less the impact of the bias of different individuals.